Estate planning strategies: 5 actions to consider now

 Your assets should align with your estate planning strategy, so it is important to check all beneficiary designations, titling, and other legal documents for any needed changes.

-Make sure that the primary and secondary beneficiaries you have in place still match your plans.
+Make sure that the primary and contingent beneficiaries you have in place still match your plans.
 Among the applicable assets to check are life insurance, retirement plans, and corporate benefits.

 Keep in mind that any assets designated for a trust must be retitled to the name of the trust before provisions of the trust can control them.
 Otherwise, the original ownership remains in place.
 It is important to work with your estate attorney and other advisors to decide what assets you will transfer to your trust and to complete this key step.